CivicActions/ssp-toolkit/docs/ssp.md

 ### PS-3: Personnel Screening

-> The organization:
->   a.
-Screens individuals prior to authorizing access to the information system;
-> and
->   b.
-Rescreens individuals according to [Assignment: organization-defined conditions
-> requiring rescreening and, where rescreening is so indicated, the frequency of such rescreening].

 ##### LINCS

 Minimum background investigations are conducted, since all data is non-sensitive, for individuals requiring access to LINCS Technology Project information and information systems.
 The type of background investigation conducted for an individual is determined by the individual’s position risk categorization noted in control PS-2.
 The Department conducts periodic reinvestigations in accordance with OPM and NIST guidelines.